PhotoboothProject/photobooth/docs/faq/index.md

 sudo bash install-go2rtc-preview.sh
 ```

 Follow the instructions and choose your variant to install.

+**Note:** go2rtc does not work in v1.9.3 and v1.9.4 for Pi Camera!

 Once installed successfully reboot your device and adjust your Photobooth config as mentioned above.

 **Note:**